New Look, Same Mission

 For-profits chase revenue like there’s no tomorrow.
 Nonprofits, on the other hand, chase impact.
 Impact is your who, what, and why.
 It’s your reason for being.
 So you better be sure you’ve defined exactly who your helpful solution is impacting (and how!), because the way you design your impact measurement will define your organization’s architecture.

 Landing on an ethical stance to guide you in deciding who you’re going to serve – also known as distribution ethics – will aid you in deciding who your product should be for.
-Don’t worry if you haven’t figured it all out yet – this chapter provides frameworks for thinking through these big questions.
+Don’t worry if you haven’t figured it all out yet – this playbook provides frameworks for thinking through these big questions.

 Plus, we made you this handy worksheet to help you land on an impact framework and think through the distribution ethics of the helpful solution you want to build.
-Use it as you read through this chapter.
+Use it as you read through this playbook.
 Trust us, it will be worth the investment of time 10X over.

 “For tech nonprofits, impact is the true north.
 How you define the kind of impact you want to have and your plan to measure it will determine your organization’s structure and roadmap.
 Impact measurement requires a thoughtful interrogation of why your nonprofit should exist.
 Don’t take this decision lightly.”

-– Shannon Farley, Co-Founder & Executive Director, Fast Forward
+– Shannon Farley, Co-founder & Executive Director, Fast Forward

 Goals for Impact Measurement